2,807-piece Bowser coming to Lego’s Super Mario line

 (NEXSTAR) — Lego and Super Mario are set to unleash Bowser’s fury on collectors this fall with the release of the partnership’s largest building set yet.
 The Mighty Bowser kit features Nintendo’s iconic villain in 2,807 pieces as part of Lego’s adult product line.

-The recreation of Mario’s nemesis can launch fireballs and will also have moveable head, neck, mouth, arms, legs and tail, Lego said in its Thursday announcement.
+The recreation of Mario’s nemesis can launch fireballs and will also have a moveable head, neck, mouth, and tail and movable arms and legs, Lego said in its Thursday announcement.

 “Just as defeating Bowser was always the ultimate challenge in the Super Mario games, here we’re challenging fans to build the King of the Koopas from nearly 3,000 pieces,” said Senior Designer Carl Merriam.
 “We know they’re up to the task and will be chomping at the bit to get their hands on this great new addition to the Super Mario line.”

-The Might Bowser, priced at $269.99, will be released Oct.
+The Mighty Bowser, priced at $269.99, will be released Oct.
 1. Cue the evil Bowser laugh you dreaded from Super Mario 64.

 Biggest Lego set ever